Hope needs a helping hand.

-The mission of the Lucas County Court Appointed Special Advocate (CASA/GAL) Program is to serve the best interest of abused and neglected children in the juvenile court system.
-We provide quality volunteer advocacy for children so that every child can be safe and have a permanent home and the opportunity to thrive.
+The mission of the Lucas County Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Program is to serve the best interests of abused and neglected children in the juvenile court system.
+CASA volunteers provide quality advocacy for children so that every child can be safe and have a permanent home and the opportunity to thrive.

 A world where every abused or neglected child is allowed to thrive in a safe and loving home.

 To provide all abused or neglected children in Lucas County with a well-trained, caring, consistent adult to advocate for their well-being.

 In 1980, the Lucas County Juvenile Court created a Court Appointed Special Advocates (CASA) volunteer program, the first of its kind in Ohio and the third program in the United States.
 The CASA program was born from the recognition that abused and neglected children need focused advocacy in juvenile court proceedings from the onset of the case until a safe and permanent resolution is reached.

 GAL & The Ohio Law

 Under Ohio law (ORC 2151), a qualified guardian ad litem must be appointed to serve every abused and neglected child brought into the protection of the juvenile court.
 That guardian ad litem can be a CASA volunteer advocate or a paid attorney.

 CASA advocates are citizen volunteers trained by the Juvenile Court to serve as the guardian ad litem for abused and neglected children, focusing solely on the best interests of the children they serve.

 Each year, the Lucas County CASA program trains diverse members of the greater Toledo community, including attorneys, to fulfill the requirements of the role of guardian ad litem.
 CASA volunteers come from all walks of life and diverse backgrounds and rich heritage.